microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 ### Deploy Azure Functions to Azure

-Directly deploy to target Function App by running `mvn azure-functions:deploy`.
+Directly deploy to target Azure Functions by running `mvn azure-functions:deploy`.

 Supported deployment methods are listed as below.
 Default value is **MSDeploy**.
 - MSDeploy